-• A client with revisions enabled will only find binary packages that belongs to the installed recipe revision.
-For example, If you create a recipe and run conan create . user/channel and then you modify the recipe and export it conan export . user/channel, the binary package generated in the conan create command doesn't belong to the new exported recipe, so it won't be located unless the previous recipe is recovered.
+• A client with revisions enabled will only find binary packages that belong to the installed recipe revision.
+For example, If you create a recipe and run conan create . user/channel and then you modify the recipe and export it (conan export . user/channel), the binary package generated in the conan create command doesn't belong to the new exported recipe.
+So it won't be located unless the previous recipe is recovered.

-• If you generate and upload N binary packages for a recipe revision, if you upload the revision you need to generate and upload again the N binaries if you want them to be used with the new recipe.
+• If you generate and upload N binary packages for a recipe with a given revision, then if you modify the recipe, and thus the recipe revision, you need to build and upload N new binaries matching that new recipe revision.